nik786/kube-learn/LINKEDLN/link-ques-02.md

 4. Can you increase the size of the root volume without shutting down the instance?

 ```
-Yes, you can increase the size of the root volume without shutting down the instance by modifying the volume in the
+Yes, you can increase the size of the root volume without shutting down
+the instance by modifying the volume in the
 AWS Management Console or using the AWS CLI with the modify-volume command.
-After resizing, extend the filesystem inside the running instance to utilize the new space
+After resizing, extend the filesystem inside the running instance to utilise the new space

 aws ec2 modify-volume --volume-id <volume-id> --size <new-size-in-GB>
 aws ec2 describe-volumes-modifications --volume-id <volume-id>